|Period:||Semester 1 / 2, Block II, IV||Hours of study:||38:00 hrs|

 * Have a clear understanding of key concepts regarding the development of learning and cognition within a school context;

-* Be able to written and orally inform, convince, and give recommendations to a public of scientists, teachers, school boards and parents concerning topics on cognitive development in the school context based on a critical interpretation of the scientific literature; and
+* Be able to inform, convince, and give written as well as oral recommendations to an audience of teachers, school boards and parents concerning topics on cognitive development in the school context based on a critical interpretation of the scientific literature; and

 * Be able to critically read, discuss, and reflect on the recent scientific developmental literature as well as on the work of peers.

 For the timetables of your lectures, workgroups, and exams, select your study programme.

 Students need to register for lectures, workgroups and exams.